 Key points for businesses to note:

-To outline the current landscape:
+To summarize the current landscape:

 | Country | Comprehensive Data Protection Law | Status |